- Solicitors For Business

 Subsequently the X-ray revealed that the swab had indeed been left inside Mary’s abdomen and she was later given the distressing news that she would have to undergo a further operation to remove it.
 During this operation, Mary’s blood pressure fell and she required a blood transfusion, leading to a prolonged stay in hospital and subsequent problems bonding with her baby.

-After contacting the team at JMW for advice, Mary’s case was taken on by specialist solicitor Sophie Fox.
-Sophie challenged the unprofessional actions of the surgeon, and the hospital trust admitted he acted negligently and agreed to pay Mary £5,500 to help her to cope with her ordeal.
+After contacting the team at JMW for advice, Mary’s case was taken on by a specialist clinical negligence solicitor who challenged the unprofessional actions of the surgeon.
+The hospital trust admitted he acted negligently and agreed to pay Mary £5,500 to help her to cope with her ordeal.

 If you have suffered from having a piece of medical equipment left inside you during surgery, contact the expert team at JMW today to find out if you can make a claim.
 Call us on 0800 054 6512 or fill in our contact form.